Scroll to content

 The PRU supports pupils with social, emotional and mental health difficulties in their mainstream schools.
 Through both our outreach and inreach services we provide a holistic approach to support and work closely in partnership with families and other professionals to ensure the best possible outcomes for pupils.

-The benefits of physical activity for children are well established.
+The benefits of physical activity for children are well-established.
 Pupils who are dual-registered will, in the main, have access to the full PE curriculum at their mainstream school.
-In addition, the PRU will also offer a range of PE options to give pupils additional opportunities as part of our own curriculum, taking into account the needs of pupils.
-We believe that as well as its role for encouraging pupils to stay healthy and build confidence, Physical Education represents one of the basic tools to initiate, from an early age, healthy habits that contribute to physical and mental well-being.
+In addition, the PRU will also offer a range of PE options to give pupils additional opportunities as part of our own curriculum, considering their needs.
+We believe that, as well as its role for encouraging pupils to stay healthy and build confidence, physical education represents one of the basic tools to initiate, from an early age, healthy habits that contribute to physical and mental well-being.
 It embeds all of the PRU values.

 How has the money been used?